Thinking outside the lemonade stand

 Story

-The following day as Brad White was running late to a lunch appointment and hurriedly driving down the cut-through street he saw a boy sitting in a lounge chair, under an umbrella, sipping lemonade, and holding a sign that read SLOW DOWN!!
-COP WITH RADAR 1/4 A MILE AHEAD.”
-Faithfully, Brad’s foot compressed the brake pedal and the car’s speed dropped just below the speed limit as he noticed a police car crouched in the tree-line like a lion lying in wait for unknowing prey along the Serengeti.
+The following day was like most days.
+Brad White was running late.
+He had a lunch appointment across town and didn't give himself enough time to make it.
+As he sped across the cut-through street, he saw a boy sitting in a lounge chair under an umbrella, sipping lemonade, and holding a sign that read SLOW DOWN!!
+COP WITH RADAR 1/4 A MILE AHEAD.

-“That was close” Brad mused.
+"That was close," Brad mused.

-About a mile down from the radar-wielding officer was another boy, fashioned much like the first, with a sign which read “TIPS PLEASE.”
-Brad pulled over next to where the boy sat holding a stack of greenbacks and tossed him a $10 bill.
+About a quarter mile past the radar-wielding officer was another boy, fashioned much like the first, with a sign which read TIPS PLEASE.

 Afterward